datasektionen/bawang-content/en/organisation/sammansattning/body.md

 ## Vice Chairman
 The Vice Chairmans primary role is to assist the Chairman and make sure that the every board members workload is reasonable and that they are feeling well.
-In the case that the Chariman can't fulfill his obligations the Vice Chairman will assume the role as acting Chairman.
+In the case that the Chairman can't fulfill his obligations the Vice Chairman will assume the role as acting Chairman.

 The Vice Chairman does many tasks that aren't related to any other board member or function in the chapter.